New January 2026

 Pic3

-Yes, it might be easier to buy a set of competition contacts but there a few downsides: It's big and heavy, you would need a long van or truck to transport it.
-You would need 4 people to set it up and it won't be quick and it would cost around £4,000!
+It might be easier to buy a set of competition contacts but there a few downsides: It's big and heavy, you would need a long van or truck to transport it.
+You would need 4 people to set it up though it won't be quick.
+Another downside is the price: Around £4,000!

 The channel and our plans for it.

 Presenting progressive training material.
-This will include video to demonstrate how to develop the skill and exercises for you to develop that skill further.
+This will include videos to demonstrate how to develop the skill and exercises for you to develop that skill further.

 We will also provide videos explaining how to build various pieces of equipment with building guides for you to download.